 What are the Types of Cinnamon?

-Cinnamon is more than just a delicious spice that enhances your favorite dishes, it’s a powerhouse of flavor, history, and health benefits.
-But did you know that not all cinnamon is created equal?
+But did you know that not all cinnamon is equal?
 There are several types of cinnamon, each with unique characteristics, uses, and health properties.
-This guide will help you understand the different types of cinnamon and how to choose the right one for your needs.
+This guide will help you understand the different types of cinnamon and how to choose the true cinnamon according to your need.

 What are the Types of Cinnamon?